JarnJung/ds525-capstone-project/README.md

 | `docker-compose.yaml` | A Docker Compose file that runs an Airflow instance |
 | `README.md` | README file that provides discussion on this project |

-### Run the Airflow DAGs
+### Files and What They Do

-- Run Docker compose
+1. Run Docker compose

 ``` sh
     docker-compose up
 ```

-- Go to Apache Airflow GUI page at port 8888
+2. Go to Apache Airflow GUI page at port 8888

-- Enter 'username' and 'password'
+3. Enter 'username' and 'password'

-- Enable and Run the DAGs name 'get_air4thai'
+4. Enable and Run the DAGs name 'get_air4thai'

 ## Project Team